How to build a digital product platform for scale

 - User Experience Layer

 The user experience layer of an application entails all the display logic as well as any endpoint/client-side application functionality.
 This is the part the end-user sees.
+These days, this would most commonly include a React front-end, using a component library that follows a design system.
 It must adapt to the rapidly evolving browsers, devices, and UX paradigms.
 In the example of a ridesharing platform, this would be the driver and rider mobile apps, as well as any account management or administrative web interfaces.
 The life cycle of this layer is 1 – 3 years.

 - Application Layer

 The application layer typically contains all business rules and logic, ideally embedded within an API-first architecture.
 This codebase will primarily live server-side.
 In the ride sharing example, this would be the logic that handles user authentication, assigns riders to drivers, calculates travel costs and durations, and handles the data transfer to all endpoints.
 The life cycle of this layer is 3 – 5 years.